Experienced Fake ID Defense Lawyer

 Pretending to be someone else and using a fake ID is against the law, especially if it’s to commit an illegal offense.
 If you have been charged with a crime under 18 U.S.C.
 1028, fraud activity with identification documents, I defend clients throughout New Jersey and New York who have been charged with falsifying their identity.
-I founded Law Offices of Peter Katz after serving as both a state and federal prosecutor and I have more than 27 years of experience in the criminal courts.
-My experience will work for you to defend your rights and freedom.
+I founded the Law Offices of Peter Katz after serving as a state and federal prosecutor, and I have more than 27 years of experience in the criminal courts.
+My experience will help you defend your rights and freedom.

-The Identity Theft And Assumption Deterrence Act And The False Identification Crime Control Act
+ID Theft & Assumption Deterrence Act and False ID Crime Control Act

 The Identity Theft and Assumption Deterrence Act makes it a federal crime to knowingly transfer or use someone else’s identification with the intent to commit a federal crime.
 Simply possessing a stolen ID could be enough to violate the law.
 Under 10 U.S.C.
 1028, part of the False Identification Crime Control Act of 1982, it is a crime to possess, use, produce, or transfer false identification documents or authentication features, like a username and password.